AashnaNarang/Elevator/README.txt

 ## ActiveState.java
 It puts FloorEvents, DestinationEvents and ArrivalEvents into lists and moves to IdleState when they are empty.

-##SchedulerState.java
+## SchedulerState.java
-This class will get the infomation which state the scheduler is moving into.
+This class will get the infomation on which state the scheduler is moving into.

 ## Serial.java
 This class is a method for the information to be serialize and deserialize.